lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:

-* Publish assets to Brand Portal fails on existing cloud configurations after upgrade to AEM 6.5.4.
+* Publishing assets to Brand Portal fails on existing cloud configurations after upgrade to AEM 6.5.4.

 * User is unable to publish or unpublish assets containing single quote in the name.

 * Unpublish metadata schema in AEM Assets populates an error message although the schema is removed at backend.

-* On large content, it takes a lot of time to generate the publication status on a replication agent which degrades the overall performance.
+* It takes a lot of time to generate the publication status of a replication agent on large content, which degrades the overall performance.

 ## Languages {#languages}